newt0/defaimint/pitch/elevenlabs-script.md

-# ✅ DeFAI Mint — 3-Minute Script for ElevenLabs
+# ✅ DeFAI-Mint — 3-Minute Script for ElevenLabs

 **Imagine minting an NFT once — and never worrying about DeFi again.**

-We present **DeFAI Mint**.
+We present **DeFAI-Mint**.
-Our slogan? _“Mint to DeFAI.
+Our slogan? _“Mint to Deh-Fay-Eye.
 Vibe Trading as NFT.”_

 ### 🔥 MARKET REALITY